tweag/python-monorepo-example/2018-04-11-stackage-head-is-live.md

    builds are attempted.

 6. `stackage-head` also maintains a history of build results.
-It has a command called `diff` that picks two latest build reports and detects any changes, such as if a package stopped building or its test suites started to fail.
+It has a command called `diff` that picks the two latest build reports and detects any changes, such as if a package stopped building or its test suites started to fail.

-7. If the changes are considered “suspicious” `stackage-head diff` fails with non-zero exit code and thus the whole CircleCI job fails and email notification is sent to me.
+7. If the changes are considered “suspicious” `stackage-head diff` fails with non-zero exit code and thus the whole CircleCI job fails and email notification is sent (currently only to me).
 The `stackage-head` tool also automatically generates a Trac ticket with instructions how to reproduce the issue and stores it as a build artifact on CircleCI.
 If I then decide that the failure is worth attention of GHC team, I just copy and paste the ticket.